 Over the years, Gaining Ground has made significant improvements to its farm operations.
 In 2005, we constructed a greenhouse.
 A year later, we brought electricity to the fields and installed electric fences to control nuisance wildlife.
 In 2009, we added a sugaring operation and erected a small building for boiling maple syrup.
 In 2012, we purchased a tractor to give us control over our field preparation and management schedule, and added a hoop house shortly thereafter.
 As part our long-term strategy to increase the fertility and yield of the land, we added irrigation and deer fencing in 2014 and, most recently, a post and beam barn for storage and shelter.

-Now in our 25th season, we’ve just published a book on our history, Gaining Ground—The Story of a Community Growing Food and Giving It All Away, written by Patricia Brady.
+To celebrate our 25th season in 2019, we published a book on our history, Gaining Ground—The Story of a Community Growing Food and Giving It All Away, written by Patricia Brady.
 Interested in purchasing a copy?
 Please send us an email with your request.